gabeklein/expressive-mvc/README.md

 }
 ```

+<sub><a href="https://codesandbox.io/s/example-actions-1dyxg">View in CodeSandbox</a></sub>

-> With this you can write even deeply stateful functional-components while keeping the benefits of stateless. 😍
+> With this you can write even deeply stateful functional-components while keeping a lot of the benefits of stateless.

 <br/>